nobbyfix/AzurLaneTools/README.md

 # AzurLaneTools
+→ *the download and extraction tool has been moved to the new [Asset Downloader](https://github.com/nobbyfix/AzurLane-AssetDownloader) repo*

 A collection of tools i use to work with AzurLane game data.
 Feel free to create pull requests and issues to let me know about problems or just to improve ugly code.